 Checking rendered frames

 There are multiple ways to check frames as they render, or to copy them locally after completing.
-It is beyond the scope of this tutorial to install animation preview tools but you can use the GCP Console to preview individual frames, or download them locally to view in your favorite image viewing application.
+It is beyond the scope of this tutorial to install animation preview tools but you can use the Cloud Console to preview individual frames, or download them locally to view in your favorite image viewing application.

 [YOUR_BUCKET_NAME], and then click